ResearchObject/ResearchObject.github.io/ro2018/index.md

 For details on the accepted talks and keynotes, see the full [schedule for RO2018](http://www.researchobject.org/ro2018/ro2018-schedule/).
-See also the general [IEEE eScience program](https://www.escience2018.com/page/419705) for the rest of the conference that followed the workshop.
+See also the general [IEEE eScience program](http://archive.is/BQdFg) [archived 2019-05-10] for the rest of the conference that followed the workshop.

 ## Introduction